equinor/TimeSeriesAnalysis/docs/articles/processsimulator.md

 ### Closed loops : simulation order and disturbance

+PID-loops are a special case of a computational loop.

 In a closed loop the simulation order will be

 - *PidModel* reads ``y_meas[k]`` and ``y_setpoint[k]`` and calculates ``u_pid[k]``